cdpoloz/cpz-generative-systems-lab/README.md

 - Interaction modeling
 - Real-time visualization of complex structures

-Each sketch is a small, self-contained experiment that investigates a specific idea or system behavior.
+The project follows a modular structure where simulation logic is decoupled from rendering and interaction.

+Each example explores a specific system or behavior, typically composed of one or more sketches and supporting components.

 ## Purpose